levkk/rwf/ARCHITECTURE.md

 ### `crypto`

 Encrypt/decrypt stuff easily with AES-128.
-No, we [don't want 256 instead](https://security.stackexchange.com/questions/14068/why-most-people-use-256-bit-encryption-instead-of-128-bit).
-Happy to include more ciphers though if people don't trust the US government.
+I think that [should be enough](https://security.stackexchange.com/questions/14068/why-most-people-use-256-bit-encryption-instead-of-128-bit)but happy to include other ciphers.

 ### `comms`